Germinating the seeds

 Use a separate pot for each seed.
 The pots should be about 2-3 inches tall (5-10 cm), with drainage holes.
-Fill each pot with a well-draining soil mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-An alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
+For soil, use a well draining mix.
+I use a mix of 1 part coir fiber to 1 part perlite (use fine- or medium-size perlite, not large chunks).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Don't add lime, since Bomarea likes slightly acid soil.

 Place a seed on top and cover with about 1/4 inch (6 mm) of soil.
 Water the soil until evenly moist.

-Keep the pots in an area that will stay between 55-78 degrees F (13-26 F) during the day, and a little cooler at night.
+Keep the pots in an area that will stay about 55-78 degrees F (13-26°C) during the day, and 45-65 (7-18°C) at night.
 Avoid letting them get above 80 degrees F (27 C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep the soil surface moist (but not soggy).
 You can maintain moisture by placing the pots in a plastic dome or bag that is kept slightly open to allow some fresh air to enter.